-Many Victorian Acts, regulations and local council laws allow for the issue of infringement notices (often called “on-the-spot” fines).
-Most commonly, infringement notices are issued for minor summary offences, including parking and traffic offences, public transport offences, public order offences (e.g. littering, drinking in a public place, and offensive behaviour), and additional offences including shop theft, careless driving, and certain offences relating to carrying knives.
-The penalty to be paid under an infringement notice is usually set by the legislation that creates the offence.
+Many Victorian Acts, Regulations and local council laws allow for the issue of infringement notices (often called “on-the-spot” fines).
+Most commonly, infringement notices are issued for minor summary offences, including parking and traffic offences, public transport offences, public order offences (e.g. littering, drinking in a public place, behaving offensively), and additional offences including shop theft, careless driving, and certain offences relating to carrying knives.
+The penalty to be paid under an infringement notice is usually set by the legislation that created the offence.

 The Infringements Act 2006 (Vic) (“Infringements Act”) came into effect on 1 July 2006 and regulates the infringements system in Victoria.
 The Infringements Act operates retrospectively and applies to all fines and infringement notices, whether issued before or after 1 July 2006.

-The infringements system gives anyone who has been issued with an infringement notice a number of options, including a chance to pay the penalty for the offence set out in the notice and thereby “expiate” the offence (that is, avoid any court proceedings) (see “What happens after the notice is issued?”).
+The infringements system gives anyone who has been issued with an infringement notice a number of options.
+One option is to pay the penalty for the offence set out in the notice and thereby “expiate” the offence (that is, avoid any court proceedings) (see “What happens after an infringement notice is issued?”).

 An infringement notice should contain details about the offence and how to pay the penalty, including:

 •the name and address of the person who is presumed to have committed the offence, if known (e.g. this may be shown as “the owner” in the case of parking offences);